You’ve just filled up the gas tank in your car, and you are ready to hit the road, but the engine won’t start.

 Symptoms of Bad Gas

-Gas contamination can occur at the refinery or during transportation to the fuel station.
+Gas contamination can occur at the refinery or during transportation to the fuel station due to low gas quality.
 There could also be a high water content because of improper storage.
 Water infiltrates the system when the fuel is placed in a corroded tank or when the cap is unsealed.
 Sadly, bad gas can cause a dangerous buildup in your car’s engine, leading to permanent failure.

 To avoid putting bad gas in your vehicle, make sure you always visit a reputable station.
 It’s best to purchase the fuel from top-tier stations that are held to a higher standard.
 If you think you have gotten bad fuel, don’t visit that station again.
 Additionally, you always want to use the proper octane to keep the engine running as it should.

 Why does my car sputter after getting gas?